Sega Mega Drive Mini full review

 The palm sized replica is pretty cute and even has working flaps for the cartridge slot, although there’s nothing to put it in which is a shame.
 A dummy cartridge would have been a nice touch.

 Otherwise, you get a power switch, a reset button which acts like the Start button on the controller and a headphone volume slider which moves but is purely for show since there is no headphone jack.
-That would have perhaps been another nice touch but would have added cost.
+That would have perhaps been useful addition but would have added cost and probably wouldn't get used much on the whole.

-Round the back are HDMI and Micro-USB ports, the latter for power.
+Round the back are HDMI and Micro-USB ports, the latter for power so you can likely use a USB port on your TV.
 Then at the front are USB-A ports to plug in the controllers.
-Using modern ports is an obvious change from the original console and might detract slightly from the retro feel but it's also totally understandable.
+Using modern ports is an obvious change from the original console and might detract ever so slightly from the retro feel but it's totally understandable.

 Apart from the USB port, the controllers - of which there are two included in the box - are true to the original including the size, shape and weight.
 They’re properly clunky and we wouldn’t have it any other way.
 Once you get one in your hand you’ll be instantly transported back to the age you were playing on the original.